Aseel-Organization/animated_chat_record_button/README.md

 ## Support

-If you like this package, please give it a ⭐ on [GitHub](https://github.com/yourusername/animated_chat_record_button) and consider supporting the developer.
+If you like this package, please give it a ⭐ on [GitHub](https://github.com/Vortex200000/animated_chat_record_button) and consider supporting the developer.

+👍 Like the content if it helped you
+🔄 Share it with other Flutter developers
+💬 Follow me for more Flutter packages and tutorials Your support means a lot and helps me create more awesome Flutter packages! 🚀

 ## Changelog